-The medicinal teas below are carefully blended for taste as well a herbal medicinal value.
-If a sweetener is desired, I recommend raw honey (unless pregnant or under 1 year old) mixed into the tea after it has cooled to drinking temperature.
+The medicinal teas below are carefully blended for taste as well as herbal medicinal value.
+If a sweetener is desired, try a touch of raw honey (unless pregnant or under 1 year old) mixed into the tea after it has cooled to drinking temperature.
 If the tea is too hot when honey is added, the antibacterial benefits of the honey will be lost!

 A long steep time is recommended for all medicinal tea blends (10-15 minutes, covered).

 A word of herbal wisdom: many wonderful herbs do not make great medicinal teas because their medicinal properties are not extracted by the hot water infusion (steeping your tea).
 Examples: